Howdju/howdju/howdju-service-common/docs/API v2.md

 if the user voted against.

 #### Justification scoring
-#### Statement tag scoring
+#### Proposition tag scoring

-### Equivalent statements
+### Equivalent propositions
-Allow us to show justifications from equivalent statements.
+Allow us to show justifications from equivalent propositions.

-How related to returning equivalent statements to user search?
+How related to returning equivalent propositions to user search?

 ### Negation detection